felixchen-dev/react-native-audio-concat/README.md

 ## Features

 - ✅ Concat multiple audio files with silence periods
+- ✅ Convert audio files to M4A format with AAC encoding
 - ✅ Support for iOS and Android
 - ✅ Output in M4A format